Customer Service Events and Community Engagement

 Working from home

-RAJWA's Justice of the Peace Service, hosted by the City, is now cancelled.
+RAJWA's Justice of the Peace Service, hosted by the City, is currently unavailable.

 If you're temporarily working from home because of the Coronavirus and your normal work place is not at home, you do not need a home office registration from the City.

 A home office registration is required for people who are self-employed and work from home on a permanent basis.
 A home office registration is free and can be obtained by completing and submitting the home office registration form to the City via the link below: